 Having hard conversations with grandparents, friends, and neighbors has been a common theme across mom groups on Facebook and even in my own family and friend group texts.
 It makes sense, as we’ve never done this before.
 We’re weary, fatigued, and may feel hug-starved from those we love.
-For grandparents with a new grandbaby or who are used to seeing their grandchildren often, the stay-at-home orders and distancing guidelines can feel like true torture.
+For grandparents with a new grandbaby or who are used to seeing their grandchildren often, staying home and following distancing guidelines can feel like true torture.

 Side note to the grandparents: we get it.
 We love you.; you love us.
 You miss us; you miss our kids.
 We miss you too.
 But what did you always tell us?
 It’s for your own good.
 Following the guidelines means we hopefully all stay well and get through this quickly.